locationtech-labs/geopyspark/docs/guides/catalog.rst

 User Defined Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~

-Internally ``AttributeStore`` is a key-value store where key is a tuple of layer name and zoom and values are encoded as JSON.
+Internally :class:`~geopyspark.geotrellis.catalog.AttributeStore` is a key-value store where key is a tuple of layer name and zoom and values are encoded as JSON.
 The layer metadata is stored under attribute named ``metadata``.
 Care should be taken to not overwrite this attribute.

 .. code:: python3